Denperidge-Redpencil/webserver-tester/README.md

 This project:
 - Pulls the latest webserver image (for more information, see [#why docker below](#why-docker))
-- Pulls and/or builds multiple testing tools
+- Automatically pulls and/or builds multiple testing tools
-- Runs every tool and normalises their output
+- Runs every tool and collects their output

 | Webserver name | Status |